merobi-hub/lantern-library-online/README.md

 ![book entry](README_images/lantern_book.png)

-Catalog records display user-generated metadata (the title and author) supplemented by data from Google's API.
+Catalog records display user-generated metadata (title and author) supplemented by data from the API.
 To update the catalog after removing a book from the LFL, a user simply clicks the blue "Remove" button.

 ![profile page](README_images/lantern_profile.png)

 A user's profile page contains all of that user's donations currently in the catalog, as well as all of that user's blog posts.
-From the profile, a user can edit book records and blog posts.
+From here, a user can edit book records as well as blog posts.

 ![blog page](README_images/lantern_blog.png)